 Today’s employers are in a unique situation: there are five different generations working under one roof.
 We can find traditionalists, who are already officially retired, but still active employees working together with Gen Z, representatives from our youngest generation, who has just entered (or about to do that) to the labor market.

-We have seen increase of articles focusing on younger generations (Millennials, Gen Y and Gen Z).
+We have seen an increase in articles focusing on younger generations (Millennials, Gen Y, and Gen Z).
 But to be honest not many organizations can afford to put all eggs into one basket, i.e. to hire and work with people from one specific generation (for instance only Millennials).

 Knowing each generations characteristics and traditions helps in attracting, engaging, retaining, and developing its members.
 So what is this that every organization should know when targeting potential candidates from different generations?*